profread/community/PRIVACY.md

 If you want us to delete your data please send an email to hello@scrimba.com and we’ll delete it.

-Other complaints can be sent to the same email address, or via sending a direct message to us on Twitter (@scrimba).
+Other complaints can be sent to the same email address, or by sending a direct message to us on Twitter [(@scrimba)](https://twitter.com/scrimba).